damilya/Hogwarts_Explorer/README.md

 ## Context
 I am currently a Machine Learning developer, who is pationate about AI, yet a strong believer that simple solutions are often sufficient enough to produce value.
 This project was mostly vibe coded using copilot integrated into VSCode.
+I would often see a familiar issue but unsure how to tackle it, I would aks copilot to implement or correct it.
+I started with a basic page and a backend disconnected from each other, but working separately locally.
+I would make sure the backend is callable (see CORS issue in the bottom of the page), then when I had an MVP, I started checking how to deploy the app.
+I followed your recommendations and deployed the app on Vercel and Render.
+Then I decided on adding a chat possibility using LLM.
+I asked the copilot to implement it.
+The I kept tuning the code and checking that after each new commit merge, both backend and frontend are still up and running after redeployment.
+The final part was to write this README file and make sure the link I provide you is healthy and works as intended.
+I cannot foresee all possible issues when you access this link, but I expect everything to work smoothly.
+If not, please don't hesitate to reach out to me via whatsapp/email!

 ## Try it out right away!
 - Go to https://hogwarts-explorer-kk5pdqxzk-damilyas-projects.vercel.app and enjoy!